 12 North Korean attacks were against South Korea, including the December 2018 hack of the Hana refugee center, in which the personal data of over 1000 North Korean defectors was accessed.

-North Korean attacks have also been aimed to circumvent UN sanctions in order to raise money for the country’s nuclear program.
+North Korean attacks have also been aimed to circumvent UN sanctions to raise money for the country’s nuclear program.

 Evolution of attacks attributed to North Korea